CodiumTeam/legacy-training-cpp/gilded-rose-characterization-testing/README.md

 ## Goals:
-- Write unit tests test that validates the business requirements
+- Write unit tests test on GildedRoseUnitTests.cc that validates the business requirements
 - Use the characterization test technique and code coverage to identify the Backstage passes requirements.

 ## Run the tests